NoriginMedia/candidate-tester/README.md

 * Your coding skills.
 * Intuition for design & UX.
-* Framework & Tooling knowledge.
+* Platform, Framework & Tooling knowledge.
 * Packaging and production readiness.

 #### Requirements :

- * Build a single screen of a web application (**EPG Screen**) using your choice of JS tooling / framework.
+ * Build a single screen of web or native application (**EPG Screen**) using your choice of framework / tooling

+    **NOTE:** For *Web Developers*: React, Vue.js, React-Native, Vanilla JS, Angular2, Typescript for example - No restrictions apply.

+    **NOTE:** For *Native Developers*: Java, Kotlin, React-Native, Swift, ObjectiveC - No restrictions to tooling or frameworks apply.

  * Use the designs in the `./mockups` folder to guide your work.
  * Use **Mock-Api** package included to supply the EPG data.
 See `package.json`.
- * Implementation should be inline with production expectations.
- * Task submission is expected to be in NPM package format (**Preferably via GitHub**) with simple steps to install and run.
+ * For Web developers task submission is expected to be in NPM package format (**Preferably via GitHub**) with simple steps to install and run.
 Pass the link to your contact with our management or your recruiter when you're done.

+    **NOTE:** For *Native Developers*: Alternatively methods of submission are acceptible for Android & iOS projects.

- * Task is not expected to take any more than 2 - 3 days.
+ * Task is not expected to take any more than 2 days of your time.

 **NOTE:** There is no need to use this tester repo as the basis for your task.
-You can rework it, supply your own structure and include the dependencies however you prefer.
+You can rework it, supply your own structure and include the libraries / dependencies however you prefer.

-#### Bonus Points (But not required!):
+#### Cool to have (But not required and wont negatively impact assessment):

 * Add more interactions, animations or just nail the UX.
-* Additional screens or **alternate designs :)**.
+* Additional screens using mock data api.
 * Responsive layouts for multi-screen support.
-* Implement app as hybrid app for packaging on mobile: Example (Phone Gap/ Cordova or React-Native).
 * Make performance and optimization considerations.
 * Go Nuts!